Project setup agnostic

 Got your attention?

-Live++ is scheduled to be released later this year and is currently available as a closed alpha for a few select partners.
+Live++ is scheduled to be released early 2018 and is currently available as a closed beta for a few select partners.

 Beta registration has closed.
 There will be a trial version available with the public release.